Tanks of South Korea: History of the South Korean army

 Upon the onset of the Korean War, U.S. forces were sent to defend South Korea against invasion by North Korea and later China.
 At the time, the Soviet Union had boycotted the United Nations (UN), thus forfeiting their veto rights.
 This allowed the UN to intervene when it became apparent that the superior North Korean forces would unify the entire country.
 The North Korea tanks confronted a tankless ROK Army armed with few modern anti-tank weapons, including American World War II–model 2.36 in M9 bazookas, effective only against the 45 mm side armor of the T-34-85 tank.
 Under-equipped ROK Army border units used American 105 mm M101 howitzers as anti-tank guns to stop the tanks heading the KPA columns, firing high-explosive anti-tank (HEAT) ammunition over open sights to good effect.
 At war's start, the ROK Army had 91 howitzers, but lost most to the invaders.

-Countering the initial combat imbalance, the UN Command reinforcement matériel included heavier US M4 Sherman, M26 Pershing, M46 Patton, and British Cromwell and Centurion tanks that proved effective against North Korean armor, reversing the situation.
+Countering the initial combat imbalance, the UN Command reinforcement matériel included heavier US M4 Sherman, M26 Pershing, M46 Patton, and British Cromwell Churchill and Centurion tanks that proved effective against North Korean armor, reversing the situation.

 In the Korean War M24 Chaffee's fared poorly against the North Korean T-34-85s.
 So the M24's were put in reconnaissance roles, supported by heavier tanks such as the M4, M26, and M46.

 The heavier M26 Pershing was deemed unsatisfactory due to its inferior mobility, and in November, 1949, the upgraded M26 received a new power plant and a main gun with bore evacuator, and the M46 Patton designation.
 Less than a thousand were upgraded to M46 standard.

 On 8 August 1950 the first M46 Pattons landed in South Korea.
 The tank proved superior to the much lighter North Korean T-34-85, which were encountered in relatively small numbers.
 By the end of 1950, 200 M46 Pattons had been fielded, forming about 15% of US tank strength in Korea; the balance of 1,326 tanks shipped to Korea during 1950 included 679 M4A3 Shermans, 309 M26 Pershings, and 138 M24 Chaffee light tanks.
 Subsequent shipments of M46 and M46A1 Pattons allowed all remaining M26 Pershings to be withdrawn during 1951, and most Sherman equipped units were also reequipped.

 By 1953 the M24 Chaffee's were completely replaced by the new M41 tank in the United States Army which was later designated the M41 Walker Bulldog.
 The M41 was an agile and well armed.
 The Walker Bulldog was rushed to the battlefield but saw limited combat.